 Only sodium chloride 9 mg/mL (0.9%) or 4.5 mg/mL (0.45%) solution for injection should be used to dilute Columvi, since other solvents have not been tested.

-When diluted with sodium chloride 9 mg/mL (0.9%) solution for injection, Columvi is compatible with intravenous infusion bags composed of polyvinyl chloride (PVC), polyethylene (PE), polypropylene (PP) or non-PVC polyolefin.
+When diluted with sodium chloride 9 mg/mL (0.9%) solution for injection, Columvi is compatible with intravenous infusion bags composed of polyvinyl chloride (PVC), polyethylene (PE), polypropylene (PP) or polyolefin.
 When diluted with sodium chloride 4.5 mg/mL (0.45%) solution for injection, Columvi is compatible with intravenous infusion bags composed of PVC.

 When diluted with sodium chloride 9 mg/mL (0.9%) or 4.5 mg/mL (0.45%) solution for injection, Columvi is compatible with syringes composed of PP.